liuliu/ccv/doc/convnet.md

 unspecified hardware (I suspect that their unspecified configuration does much more than the averaging 10 patches ccv or Decaf does).

-For AlexNet, the GPU version does forward pass + backward error propagate for batch size of 256 in about 1.6s.
-Thus, training ImageNet convolutional network takes about 9 days with 100 epochs.
+For AlexNet 12, the GPU version does forward pass + backward error propagate for batch size of 128 in about 0.664s.
+Thus, training ImageNet convolutional network takes about 186 hours with 100 epochs.
-Caffe reported their forward pass + backward error propagate for batch size of 256 in about 1.8s on Tesla K20 (known to be about 30% slower cross the board than TITAN).
+Caffe reported their forward pass + backward error propagate for batch size of 256 in about 1.3s on NVIDIA TITAN.
 In the paper, Alex reported 90 epochs within 6 days on two GeForce 580.
 In "Multi-GPU Training of ConvNets" (Omry Yadan, Keith Adams, Yaniv Taigman, and Marc'Aurelio Ranzato, arXiv:1312.5853), Omry mentioned that they did 100 epochs of AlexNet in 10.5 days on 1 GPU), which suggests my time is within line of these implementations.

-For MattNet, the GPU version does forward pass + backward error propagate for batch size of 128 in about 1.0s.
+For MattNet, the GPU version does forward pass + backward error propagate for batch size of 128 in about 0.845s.

+For AlexNet 14 (One Weird Trick), the reported time on one GPU with 90 epochs is 98.05 hours. ccv's implementation of AlexNet 14 does forward pass + backward error propagate for batch size of 128 in about 0.55s, thus, for 90 epochs, will take 137.6 hours.

 As a preliminary implementation, I didn't spend enough time to optimize these operations in ccv if any at all.
 For example, [cuda-convnet](http://code.google.com/p/cuda-convnet/) implements its